Skip to Main Content

 • Harvard Law School Graduate

-• President of the Hypnotherapists Union Local 472
+• Past President of the Hypnotherapists Union Local 472

 As more and more studies show that hypnosis helps patients with many common medical problems, interest in hypnotherapy for medical issues is greater than ever before.